EPPO Global Database

 P. stewartii subsp. stewartii is indigenous to America and has been introduced to other parts of the world with maize seed.

-EPPO Region: Italy (mainland), Jordan, Russia, Slovenia, Ukraine
+EPPO Region: Italy (mainland), Jordan, Russia, Slovenia

 Africa: Benin, Togo